ffavela/multifrag-test/README.md

 Just some personal testing for multifragmentation stuff.
-Before running make sure you have python-numpy and python-matplotlib installed.
+Before running make sure you have python-numpy, python-matplotlib and python-termcolor installed.

 $ python helium6Example.py